BenLangmead/bowtie2/MANUAL.markdown

 For an alignment to be considered "valid" (i.e. "good enough") by Bowtie 2, it must have an alignment score no less than the minimum score threshold.
 The threshold is configurable and is expressed as a function of the read length.
-In end-to-end alignment mode, the default minimum score threhsold is -0.6 + -0.9 * L, where L is the read length.
-In local alignment mdoe, the default minimum score threshold is 0.66 * L, where L is the read length.
+In end-to-end alignment mode, the default minimum score threhsold is `-0.6 + -0.6 * L`, where `L` is the read length.
+In local alignment mdoe, the default minimum score threshold is `20 + 8.0 * ln(L)`, where L is the read length.
 This can be configured with the [`--score-min`] option.
 For details on how to set options like `--score-min` that correpond to functions, see the section on [setting function options].

 [setting function options]: #setting-function-options